5th European Advanced Accelerator Concepts Workshop

 This workshop is organized in the context and with sponsoring of the EU/I-FAST funded European Network for Novel Accelerators (EuroNNAc4), a network of more than 60 institutes and universities.
 Additional sponsors for EAAC2021 include at the moment CERN, DESY and INFN.
 Given the impact of the Corona pandemic, NO program of student sponsoring will be offered in 2021.

-The 5th EAAC will be followed by a half day EuroNNAc4 network meeting by invitation only (September 23th).
+The 5th EAAC will be followed by a half day EuroNNAc4 network meeting by invitation only (23th of September, 2021).

 - High gradient and multibunch acceleration in metallic structures (C-X-band and beyond) with innovative power generation schemes